mdbcc26/NexusArmsOne/README.md

 3. Run `npm start` to start the project.
 (Alternatively you can run `node app.js` to start the project)
 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

+Creat you own account and login.
+Or if you are lazy, here are some accounts you can use:
+- Username: `BeerKing`, Password: `beer`